-- 1. Most likely there is a synchronization problem with reversed 3-2 pull-down in 60Hz-to-24Hz film-todigital conversion in your source.
+- 1. Most likely there is a synchronization problem with reversed 3-2 pull-down in 60Hz-to-24Hz film-to-digital conversion in your source.
 Correct at the source. - 2.
+Adjust the Film Mode Detect control to correct the artifact.
+See 3.7 Image Settings Menu.
+VIDEO OPTIONS Submenu, Film Mode Detect.
+If unsuccessful, return the Film Mode Detect control to Auto. - 3.
 Set the projector to run in Free run.
 Open OSD menu and go to Input Switching & PIP.
-Ensure that running mode is set to Free run not to Frame Lock. - 3.
+Ensure that running mode is set to Free run not to Frame Lock. - 4.
 Display a test pattern on the screen, pressing the Test button on the remote keypad.
 The test pattern should be displayed correctly.
 If not, contact your dealer for assistance.